Parkinson, H. MSS

 Extent and medium

-2 boxes (larger than standard size) and 2 parcels
+2 boxes (larger than standard size), 2 parcels and 1 large folder

 Name of creator

 Born, Shildon(? or Darlington) Co Durham 09/02/1918.
 Died, Darlington 27/02/1995.
 Trained as apprentice photographer, then as wartime airforce photographer; spent WWII in Canada and Belgium.
 After the war, trained at Gravesend (National Diploma in Design 1949), then at Brincliffe, Sheffield (Art Teacher Diploma 1950-51).
 Taught at High Storrs Grammar School, Sheffield in 1950s, then Eastbourne School, Darlington Co Durham, until retirement (late 1970s?).
 Married Jessie Rae Bruce (1925-1995) in 1959; one son, Richard, born 1963, whose interest in Egyptology revived his, leading to Egyptian drawings and models.

 Immediate source of acquisition or transfer

 1) Donated by Mr Harold Parkinson in 1983.

 2) Donated by Mr Harold Parkinson in September 1989.

 3-7) Presented by his son Professor Richard B. Parkinson in December 2013.